th2-net/th2-docs/content/versions/1-5-4/getting-started/use-th2/3-run-script.md

 ## Import the libraries described in requirements.txt

-`requirements.txt` contains standart packages to work with gRPC (e.g. google-api-core) and custom packages to work with th2 boxes.
+`requirements.txt` contains standard packages to work with gRPC (e.g. google-api-core) and custom packages to work with the th2 boxes.
 Please note that gRPC client (script) and gRPC server (th2 box) should use the same package.
-You can find more information about `requirements.txt` and package installation
+You can find more information about the `requirements.txt` and package installation
 here: https://pip.pypa.io/en/stable/user_guide/#requirements-files

 Locate to the script root folder: